Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Cold rolled steel sheets

-These are less expensive and are rolled at room temperature.
-The process works well in smooth-finish applications and results in a maximum thickness of 3mm.
-Cold rolled steel can be used in home appliances such as furniture and cabinets as well as in larger structures such as garages.
+Cold rolled steel is more affordable and processed at room temperature.
+This technique is ideal for achieving a smooth finish and typically produces sheets with a maximum thickness of 3mm.
+Cold rolled steel is commonly utilized in home appliances like furniture and cabinets, as well as in larger constructions such as garages.

 Aluminium steel sheets